 Our engineering degrees offer enormous breadth, choice and flexibility for you to pursue an area of interest.
 You can choose to study architectural and structural, chemical, civil, environmental, electrical and electronic, mechanical, mining, software or petroleum engineering.

 A degree in mathematical sciences teaches the universal language required to describe, model and understand our world, and can prepare you for careers in diverse fields such as communications, defence, engineering, finance, health and advanced manufacturing.

 South Australia’s defence industry is growing—and so is its demand for unique expertise.
 Defence-related organisations are calling for specialists who can communicate defence-tech engineering ideas to everyone from on-the-ground operational personnel to potential commercial partners.

 If you don’t meet the prerequisites for direct entry into your chosen engineering degree—or are not sure what area of engineering you’d like to focus on—find out more about our alternative entry options.

 Our Ask ECMS team offers a range of services and support to help you with your studies.
 We provide a range of resources, including enrolment information, course advice, study plans, forms and policies, placement and international exchange information.

 The Faculty of Engineering, Computer and Mathematical Sciences, in partnership with Wirltu Yarlu Aboriginal Education offer an immersive engineering experience for Aboriginal and Torres Strait Islander high school students in Years 11 and 12.
-Held in Adelaide, the hands-on five day camp gives students the opportunity to experience the many different ways that engineering can be applied to the real world.
+Held in Adelaide, the hands-on multi-day camp gives students the opportunity to experience the many different ways that engineering can be applied to the real world.